 Arguments against apostolic authorship

 It has also been noted that the Greek grammar of Revelation is inferior to the gospel.
 The gospel is in simple clear accurate Greek, while Revelation is said to contain bad grammar and generally to be uncultured.
 However there are some possible explanations of this.
 John probably dictated the gospel and letters to a professional secretary, but wrote Revelation himself, hence the bad Greek.
 He was on Patmos, in difficult circumstances, where he would not have access to a secretary, and he was not an educated man (Acts 4:13).
 Also there is no reason why John was limited to using only one style of Greek during his lifetime.
-Luke, for example, in his gospel, wrote the preface in classical Greek, the birth narratives in Aramaic Greek and the rest in an imitation of the Septuagint.
-Also it should be noted that Revelation is in a completely different literary style from the gospel, describing apocalyptic visions.
+It should be noted that Revelation is in a completely different literary style from the gospel, describing apocalyptic visions.
 John does break grammatical rules, but at other times keeps to the rules perfectly, within the same book.
 In other words, the so-called mistakes could be deliberate.
 John had just had a vivid experience of meeting the risen Lord Jesus.
-He was "in the Spirit", so was obviously deeply affected by what he had seen.
+He was 'in the Spirit', so was obviously deeply affected by what he had seen.